phifaner/phifaner/_projects/2015-heyi-recommend.md

 location: "Shanghai, China"
 ---

-Lead analyst on hairdresser data to discover clients' consumption level and recommend him/her hairstyles and cosmetics.
-Devise multiple user-based collaborative filtering algorithms for recommendation w.r.t 30+ dimensions.
-Implement a distributed data extraction and transforming system using Java on MonetDB.
-Our system precision is more than 86%.
+Based on collecting consumption records of ten thousands customers, we developed an application to recommend appropriate hairstyles and cosmetics to customers of their intrest.
+We leveraged multiple user-based collaborative filtering algorithms for recommending w.r.t 30+ dimensions.
+And the overall performance was up to 86\%.
+Additionally, an ETL tool and data managment system were developed based on MonetDB.
+After running for 19 months, the startup company was bought by an inverstor.

 Role
 ======